som1966/Final-Project/README.md

   - GDP, Gender ratio, % Safe Drinking Water, % Women holding government seats were shown to increase the Happiness Index.

-  - The use of public policy does provide an opportunity to improve a country’s happiness.
+  - Economic policy geared towards growth and infrastructure are key drivers in a countries happiness.

 ### Recommendations for future analyses: